 The Tables In Wonderland card is offered to Florida residents, Disney Vacation Club (DVC) members and Annual Passholders (AP).
 If you are not one of those, the decision is much easier for you.
-Go for the Disney Dining Plan (DDP)!
+Go for the Disney Dining Plan (DDP).
 But, there are some questions below that may apply to you.
 You may not want to buy any dining plan, because of the age of your kids.
 You may be wasting more money than saving money.

 For many years, so many people have asked which program they should buy.
 Which plan saves the most money?
 Some people are die-hard Tables In Wonderland (TIW) users and some are die-hard DDP fans.
 Well, unfortunately, the bottom line is, there is no right answer!
-It's a personal decision.
+It is a personal decision.
 It all depends on certain factors and every vacation party is different.

-Don't forget about DVC discounts where applicable!
+Do not forget about DVC discounts where applicable!
 Some people decide not to buy either plan and plan their days around QS meals and dine at TS restaurants that offer a DVC discount.

 Ask yourself these questions: